SABS-R3-Epidemiology/epicluster/README.md

 [3]
 Creswell R, Augustin D, Bouros I, Farm HJ, Miao S, Ahern A, Robinson M, Lemenuel-Diot A, Gavaghan DJ, Lambert B, Thompson RN (2022).
 Heterogeneity in the onwards tranmission risk between local and imported cases affects practical estimates of the time-dependent reproduction number.
-Philosophical Transactions of the Royal Society B (forthcoming).
+Philosophical Transactions of the Royal Society A (forthcoming).